-Since I created this graphic over 5 years ago, I’ve learned A LOT about how to talk about sexual harassment and violence, particularly with men.
-It’s summarized in this TEDx BeaconStreet talk.
-Or for some quick tips on talking about #MeToo on Twitter, try this blog post.
+Since I created this graphic over 7 years ago, I’ve learned A LOT about how to talk about sexual harassment and violence, particularly with men.
+It’s summarized in this TEDx BeaconStreet talk, or in my new book, Breaking the Silence Habit: A Practical Guide to Uncomfortable Conversations in the #MeToo Workplace.
+Or for some background on the graphic and lessons learned, try this blog post.

 If you want to break the ice on consent, healthy relationships or supporting your survivor friends, you’ll find more practical guidance at The Uncomfortable Conversation’s YouTube Channel.

 If you are looking for detail on The Truth About False Accusation, click on the graphic below or view as PDF here.
 Please note that many of the source links are now out of date.

 Sarah Beaulieu launched The Enliven Project in 2013 to bring the issue of sexual violence out of the closet and lift survivors – male and female – to their full potential.
 Since that time, The Enliven Project has accomplished the following: